Free version limited to 5 teams

 How do we get our BBQ organization rules preloaded into BBQ Sheriff?

-At this time we have preloaded KCBS and Pacific North West style rules.
+At this time we have preloaded KCBS style and several other BBQ organizations rules.
 We would like to add more preloaded rules.
 Read our Rules page.
 Send us a detail explanation of your BBQ Society rules.
 Include SPECIFIC details about how to break tied scores, score weighting factors, meats judged, judging criteria (Appearance, Taste Tenderness and/or??), scoring range (2 to 9 or 1 to 10 step 0.5 or whatever.)
 Include any other info you think we may need.
 Send you inquiry to Support@bbqsheriff.com.
 Include your name and phone number.

 How do I IMPORT a BBQ Contest from DropBox?